civisanalytics/platform-code-examples/dbt/README.md

 ## Environment Variables

-Below is a quick reference of the environment variables used in the dbt example.
-For in depth documentation on the topic, please see the [dbt's environment variables documentation.](https://docs.getdbt.com/docs/build/environment-variables)
+Below is a quick reference of the fundamental environment variables used in the dbt example code, which are provided by Platform when run in that context.
+For in depth documentation on the topic, please see [our documentation](https://support.civisanalytics.com/hc/en-us/articles/27926077597581-dbt-Scripts).

+ For more information on environment variables automatically used by dbt (which can also be specified from Platform), see [dbt's environment variables documentation.](https://docs.getdbt.com/docs/build/environment-variables)

 ### Shared Environment Variables